 After trying many variations of the spelling, I managed to find some directions on Google Maps, which are in the map above.

 One thing to note is that our driver didn’t follow this map exactly.
-I’m assuming because the roads suggested on Google Maps were too bad as you get closer to the site.
+I’m assuming this was because the roads suggested on Google Maps were too bad as you get closer to the site.
 I couldn’t embed a map of our actual route but the screenshot above should help.

 This is the ticket booth that’s being built and is where you need to turn off from the main road.

-● DON’T LEAVE HOME WITHOUT TRAVEL INSURANCE.
-If you’re travelling long-term like us and from the EU True Traveller is best.
-If you’re from other countries worldwide, World Nomads is good.
-A new contender for long-term travel insurance is SafetyWing, which you can pay for on a month by month basis.
-This is also a good option for shorter trips. ● Find great flight deals on Skyscanner US, Skyscanner UK and Kayak. ● Booking.com or HotelsCombined have the best hotel prices. ● Our go-to for self-catering accommodation is Airbnb. ● Before booking accommodation, check reviews on TripAdvisor. ● Even in the days of Google we still like to use guidebooks for ideas, like Lonely Planet UK and Lonely Planet US and Canada. ● Book buses, ferries and taxis with Camboticket or 12Go Asia. ● Discover fantastic trips and activities with and Klook, Viator and GetYourGuide. ● G Adventures and Intrepid Travel offer group holidays and tours, or compare many tour agencies with TourRadar. |
+Travel Resources for CambodiaPlanning your trip to Cambodia?
+Here are some of our recommended useful resources to help you have the best time possible: ● TRAVEL INSURANCE IS AN IMPORTANT CONSIDERATION FOR TRAVEL.
+If you’re travelling long-term like us and from the EU, then True Traveller is our go-to option.
+If you’re from a non-EU country, another option for long-term travel insurance is SafetyWing, which you can pay for on a month-by-month basis.
+This is also good for shorter trips. ● Find amazing flight deals to Cambodia on Skyscanner and Kayak. ● Compare Rental car prices in Cambodia on Rentalcars.com. ● Booking.com usually have the best hotel prices in Cambodia. ● Our go-to for self-catering accommodation in Cambodia is Vrbo. ● Before booking accommodation in Cambodia, check reviews on Tripadvisor. ● Book buses, ferries and taxis in Cambodia with Camboticket or 12Go Asia. ● Discover fantastic trips and activities in Cambodia with Klook, Viator and GetYourGuide. ● Bookmundi, G Adventures, and Intrepid Travel offer group holidays and tours in Cambodia. |

-Getting Off the Beaten Track at Kulen Mountain |
+Read More Off the Beaten Track in CambodiaGetting Off the Beaten Track at Kulen Mountain |

 I wish I had more time in Camodia 🙁 This looks amazing!
 The only places which were less touristy I’ve visited while in Cambodia are Kratie and Battambang and they were certainly worth it!
 Maybe next time then… thanks for the tips!